This is What B2B Buyers Want from Content. Are You Delivering?

 Another option is audio.
 It is surprisingly easy to make text content into audio files.
 Services like Blogcast and Voices can convert an entire blog into a podcast or a standalone audio file pretty easily.
 I converted one long-form blog post of my own into an audio file for about $2 on Blogcast.
 It took less than 20 minutes to do, and while it was done with a synthesized voice, it actually sounds pretty good.

-Finally, let us not forget images, or that Google’s image search gets a tremendous amount of traffic.
+Finally, let us not forget images.
 Images help visual learners understand and remember text-based content better.
 Images are also essential elements for social media shares.

 Of course, you can also go all-in and convert text-based content into an infographic.
 A professional, agency-level infographic can be up to $2,000.
 If you’re on a leaner budget there are many great tools to make an infographic yourself, or you may be able to get an agency to reduce costs a little if you can work from a template or simplify the infographic a bit.

-Not only will readers appreciate the different formats (thus making them more likely to actually consume the content you’ve invested so much in), but they’ll also be more likely to share your content, giving it far more reach than it otherwise would have gotten.
+Not only do readers appreciate the different formats (thus making them more likely to actually consume the content you’ve invested so much in), but they’re also more likely to share your content, increasing your reach.

-Is it overly trite to suggest we create the type of content for our audiences that we might want to read, watch, or listen to?
 As B2B marketers, we tend to like content that’s easy to find, understand, and share with our colleagues.
 We like content that’s authoritative and useful.
-Content that (even if it is published by a vendor), is balanced enough to trust?
-Content that’s relevant to our situation, including which phase of the buyer’s journey we’re in, and which industry we serve?
+Content that (even if it is published by a vendor), is balanced enough to trust.

 That’s the kind of content all of us want.
-Ends up, B2B buyers want that kind of content, too.
+The good news is B2B buyers want that kind of content, too.